williamdemeo/doomemacs/README.md

 # Special section for this custom fork (@williamdemeo)

+**N.B.** This repository contains personalized, customized versions configuration files and is meant to be used in conjunction with the sister repository at <https://github.com/williamdemeo/config_wjd>.

 ## Custom Install

 The following installs doomemacs with special custom config files copied from